Skip to main content

 Racey doesn't run the simulator — it manages everything around the race.
 Your league admin or race director will share server details, passwords, and any pre-race information through league announcements or Discord.

-After the race, results are imported into Racey (usually from iRacing directly, or via CSV upload) and your points are calculated automatically.
+After the race, results are imported into Racey from CSV export or manual entry, then your points are calculated automatically.

 After the race